jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 - **Improved Usability**: The add button now appears at the bottom of the alarm list, making it easy to find and use
 - **Alternating Colors**: The add button respects the same alternating color scheme as the alarm items
 - **Simplified Interaction**: Clean implementation that retains theme-consistent styling
+- **Implementation Details**: The add button is implemented as a footer component in the ListView with:
+  - Matching height and visual style to alarm list items for consistency
+  - Proper color alternation based on the number of items in the list
+  - Clear visual indication of its purpose with icon and text
+  - Same interaction pattern as alarm items (tap/click to activate)
+  - Responsive layout that adapts to different screen sizes

 ### Calendar Controls (`frontend/qml/CalendarControls.qml`)
 - **Refresh Button:** A new refresh button was added using the `../icons/refresh.svg` icon (consistent with the Weather screen).